tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 3) HOG
 We create hog of each channel as discussed in hog section of this document.

-We standardize the data by using `StandardScaler` module of `sklearn.preprocessing` .
-We split traing and testing data for cross-validation.
-After training SVM on train data, we check accuracy of on testing data.
+We standardize the data by using `StandardScaler` module of `sklearn.preprocessing` We randomly split training and testing data (20%) for cross-validation.
+After training SVM on train data, we check accuracy of more than 98% on testing data.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I searched with scaling of sizes and found one of images as below.
+I slide windows of size 64 * 64 across the image.
+In each portion of sliding window, I extract features and check for cars using trained model.
+I collect all car predicting boxes.
+I maintain an overlap of 50% between different windows which was able to give car detections with good runtime performance.
-When I scaled my image with ratio below 1.0. it was taking high time and accuracy was not good.
-TO get better accuracy, I tried with multiple scales like ().
+To find cars with varying view sizes, I resize the image with different scales 1.5, 1.8 and 2.0 and then run slide windows.
+When I scaled my image with ratio below 1.0. it was taking high time and accuracy was not good with multiple false detections so I only scale greater than 1.0.

-![alt text][image3]
+Implementation of sliding windows can be found at `find_cars` function of `sol.ipynb`.
+Below is sample image of boxes found through sliding windows.

+![sliding windows][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
+I create HOG of entire image once and just take its subsample on each sliding window to improve runtime performance.
+To overcome false detections, I limited search area of sliding windows in between road lanes as shown in below image.
+This also improved performance of my pipeline.
+![sliding limit][image4]

+Also I create a heatmap as per count of boxes in each pixel and apply a threshold limit so that false detections are filtered out.
+Output of my pipeline for different test images is depicted below.
+![pipeline][image51]
+![pipeline][image52]
+![pipeline][image53]
+![pipeline][image54]
+![pipeline][image55]
+![pipeline][image56]

 ---

 ### Video Implementation